This document describes the product features of MediaLive.

 MediaLive supports transcoding at different resolutions (SD, HD, UHD, 2K, 4K, etc.), bitrates, and frame rates.
 It also provides high-performing top speed codec transcoding.
 After this feature is enabled, AI algorithms can calculate the optimal dynamic encoding parameters in real time based on business scenarios, and implement low-bitrate as well as high-quality transcoding services.

-MediaLive supports various output muxing types, such as adaptive bitrate HLS, DASH, and HLS archive.
+MediaLive supports various output muxing types, such as adaptive bitrate muxing protocols of HLS and DASH.

 MediaLive features a professional digital rights management (DRM) solution to comprehensively protect the security of your video assets.
 Currently, it supports the FairPlay and Widevine encryption schemes to satisfy most needs in digital copyrights protection.